bwmhamad/med.sh/README.md

 # Welcome to med.sh
 Mount Encrypted Disk is a utility script to mount disks that are encrypted with BitLocker on Ubuntu.
-Using zenity package, MED provides UI that facilitates process of mounting.
+Using `dislocker` and `zenity` packages, MED provides UI that facilitates process of mounting.
 It also adds icon to Ubuntu launcher for easy access.

 ## Features
 1. Automates the process of mounting disks with `dislocker`